jacopoc/mcp-prototypes/README.md

-# MCP Servers Implemented Using the Anthropic SDK for TypeScript
+# MCP Server for REST APIs

-This project provides prototype implementations of MCP servers that:
+This project provides a prototype implementation of an MCP server that:

-- expose specific tools,
+- exposes specific tools,
-- receive requests from an MCP client (usually hosted in a generative AI application such as Claude Desktop),
+- receives requests from an MCP client (usually hosted in a generative AI application such as Claude Desktop),
-- forward those requests to a remote backend via RESTful API endpoints.
+- forwards those requests to a remote backend via RESTful API endpoints,
+- is implemented using the Anthropic SDK for TypeScript.

-With this approach, the servers enable generative AI applications to interact with remote systems such as **Apache OFBiz** and **Moqui**.
+The server enables generative AI applications to interact with remote systems that expose REST API endpoints, such as **Apache OFBiz** and **Moqui**.

+The server is implemented in two versions, one that runs as a local MCP server (stdio transport) and one that runs as a remote MCP server (Streamable HTTP transport).

 The project is implemented in **TypeScript**, uses the **Anthropic TypeScript SDK**, and requires: